adityagi02/AutoJoomer/README.md

 # AutoJoomer
-AutoJoomer will help you join classes on time (IIIT Kottayam ).
+AutoJoomer will help you join classes on time (IIIT Kottayam).
 Works for all classes, including labs; and also coding classes; fetches data from hosted database which can be changed whenever there are changes in the timetable.

-## Installation
+## Installation(macOS)
 1. Download all the files to a folder either by the "Download as ZIP" button or by cloning the repo.
 <p align='center'><img src="screenshots/ziporclone.jpg"/></p>

-2. Open your browser, navigate to "Extensions" panel -> "Manage Extensions".
+2. Open your Safari, navigate to Safari->Preferences->Extensions.
-3. Enable "Developer Mode" in the top-right.
+3. If AutoJoomer is there, check it.
+4. Else if it not visible

+   a) Go to Safari->Preferences->Advanced

+   b) Check "Show Develop menu in menu bar"

+   c) Go back to safari menu->develop and check "Allow Unsigned Extensions"

+Done!!

 <p align='center'><img src="screenshots/devmode.jpg"/></p>